 Mesenchymal Stem Cells (MSCs) are self-renewing cells and are found in almost every organ and tissue type.7 MSCs can be isolated from the patient’s own adipose (fat) tissue.
 Autologous adipose-derived tissues can be isolated from adipose tissue and lipoaspirates.
 Adipose-derived tissues and cells have many advantages over other sources.
-They can be expanded in culture in large numbers while maintaining pluripotency, or the.
+They can be expanded in culture in large numbers while maintaining pluripotency, or the capability of differentiating into different types of body cells.
 Recent studies confirm that adipose tissue harvests exhibit several advantages for therapeutic use including increased propagation increasing the ability to migrate to sites of tissue injury, strong immunomodulating effects, and the ability to grow into cartilage, bone, nerve tissue, and heart muscle.7, 8, 9, 10, 11

 Primary benefits of mesenchymal stem cells